NYC’s best rooftop hotel pools offering day passes

 Sojo Spa Club

 Located on the Hudson River in Edgewater, NJ, this Korean spa and pool getaway isn’t in NYC, but it’s the country’s largest of its kind, and it just might be worth the trip.
 You’ll find eight floors of treatments including nine pools, seven saunas, a restaurant, and a hotel.
-And above this massive relaxation arena is the jewel: A rooftop infinity pool with peerless NYC skyline views.
+Above this massive relaxation arena is the jewel: A rooftop infinity pool with peerless NYC skyline views.
 If you’re in the mood to be pampered, you can try a full menu of spa treatments.
-Daily admission reservations start at $100 per person; reserve your arrival time, and stay for the rest of the day.
+Daily admission reservations start at $110 per person; reserve your arrival time, and stay for the rest of the day.

 Life Time Sky